-Open-space planning, a puzzle?
+Do you have a headache when it comes to furnishing your open space?
 Discover our tips for choosing the best office furniture!

 Even if open-space is in fashion, it is sometimes challenging for companies to optimize their workspace to be as efficient as possible.